JayPanoz/otf-checker/README.md

 This (currently crude) web app is an attempt at easing the whole process by providing a test case for most latin open type features.
 Oh, and it can also tell if your browser actually supports some features.

+## To Do

+- [short term] add ornaments
+- [short term] Chrome resets scroll offset when typing in the input (which is `position-sticky`), I kinda like the idea for other browsers but this is obviously debatable
+- [short term] ideally, defaults should be `textarea`s so that you can customize the section (sync related tests)
+- [middle term] design a well thought out system for options, it’s super crude at the moment
+- [middle term] depends on implementations but hide/show old/new syntax?
+- [middle term] add character variant (this is a tough one)
+- [long term] add support for server-side fonts

 ## License

 [MIT Licence](https://opensource.org/licenses/MIT).